MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * Add an activity log alert directly from a result set
 * Pin your saved query to the a dashboard

-**Don't forget to start back your Web App**

 ## Part 2 - Alerts

-You can receive an alert based on monitoring metrics for, or events on, your Azure services.
+You can receive an alert based on metrics or events of your Azure services.

 * **Metric values** - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction.
 That is, it triggers both when the condition is first met and then afterwards when that condition is no longer being met.
 * **Activity log events** - An alert can be triggered on every event, or, only when certain event occurs.